 - Run educational after-school programs, working with disadvantaged, orphaned and vulnerable children in the community

-- Embark on a roadtrip along the Garden Route, one of the most beautiful drives in the world
+- Embark on a roadtrip along the Garden Route, one of the most beautiful drives in the world, with Tour Operator of the Year 2018

 - Spot Africa’s iconic wildlife on safari and explore the great outdoors by canoeing, hiking and dipping your toes in the ocean